Permutation-Consensus Listwise Judging for Robust Factuality Evaluation: Experimental Setup

 JudgeBench contains objective response pairs derived from difficult source tasks, with public \texttt{gpt} and \texttt{claude} splits containing 350 and 270 unique pairs respectively \citep{tan2024judgebench}.
 Each JSON item includes the source bucket (e.g., \texttt{mmlu-pro-history}), the question, two candidate responses, and an objective label such as $A\!>\!B$.
 JudgeBench reports source-aware performance rather than only a single pooled accuracy, which is important because source tasks differ sharply in difficulty.

 We evaluate fixed 100-pair slices from the public JudgeBench splits.
 Here, $N$ denotes the number of unique pairs.
 Following JudgeBench's source-aware reporting structure, we first compute accuracy within each source bucket represented in the slice and then macro-average those per-source values.
-This is why values such as 79.09 can arise even when the slice contains exactly 100 pairs: the reported percentage is not constrained to be a multiple of $1/N$.
+This is why the reported percentage is not constrained to being a multiple of $1/N$.